lucidrains/native-sparse-attention-pytorch/README.md

 Implementation of the sparse attention pattern proposed by the Deepseek team in their [Native Sparse Attention](https://arxiv.org/abs/2502.11089) paper

+This will be my last open sourced project under Meta

 ## Appreciation

 - Phil Tillet for democratizing CUDA kernel hacking with <a href="https://triton-lang.org/main/index.html">Triton</a>